 If your business employs any staff, chances are at some point one or more of them will have a baby.
 You can get our maternity policy template here, but it’s also important to have a comprehensive paternity policy in place.

 As a small business owner, you’re well aware that your needs are vastly different to those of a large corporation.
-And that’s where elXtr comes in.
-It’s an online legal portal that was built particularly with the needs of small businesses in mind.
-We’ve joined forces with elXtr to bring you quality, relevant legal documentation.
+And that’s where Clarkslegal comes in.
+They've created templates particularly with the needs of small businesses in mind.
+We’ve joined forces with them to bring you quality, relevant legal documentation.